docker/docs/ee/ucp/authorization/migrate-kubernetes-roles.md

 > Kubernetes yaml in UCP
 >
-> The Docker EE authorization system isn't compatible with the Kubernetes
+> Docker EE has its own RBAC system that's distinct from the Kubernetes
 > system, so you can't create any objects that are returned by the
 > `/apis/rbac.authorization.k8s.io` endpoints.
 If the yaml for your Kubernetes
 > app contains definitions for `Role`, `ClusterRole`, `RoleBinding` or